w3f/polkadot-wiki/docs/general/glossary.md

 ## External Queue

-The queue for proposals originating with the Polkadot Council which are waiting to become referenda.
+The queue for proposals originating with the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Council which are waiting to become referenda.
 Compare the Community queue.

 ## Extrinsic